-Here are a few of our favorite reading lists.
+If you are looking for a good book, peruse our favorite reading lists.
 As might be expected, not every book on these lists fits our family.
 But they do prove to be wonderful resources when searching for quality literature to add to our studies.

-Easily find living books for any area of study using this free tool from Simply Charlotte Mason.
+Easily find living books for any area of study using this free tool over at Simply Charlotte Mason.

 Great literature listed by time period complied by Paula of Paula’s Archives.